Backprop-Free Reinforcement Learning with Active Neural Generative Coding

 \subsection{ANGC Agent Meta-Parameter Configurations}

 \paragraph{Control Problem Configurations:} For the classical control problems, in Table \ref{table:configs_angc}, we present several of the key values chosen (based on preliminary experimentation) for the meta-parameters of each of the two sub-models of the ANGC agent, i.e., the controller (Controller) and the generative model (Generator).
 Initial synaptic weight values for both were initialized by sampling a centered Gaussian with standard deviation of $0.025$.
 In the table, ``Dims'' refers to the number of neurons in each latent layer of the model, e.g., $[128,128]$ means two internal layers of $128$ neurons were used, and ``Rule'' refers to the choice of the weight update rule used, such as RMSprop \cite{Tieleman2012} or Adam \cite{kingma2014adam}.
-In Table \ref{table:configs_dqn}, we present the key meta-parameter settings for the primary baselines of our paper (note that the DQN had the same settings as the dueling DQN).
+In Table \ref{table:configs_dqn}, we present the key meta-parameter settings for the primary baselines of our paper .
 Note that we tuned and explored configuration settings for each baseline using a combination of heuristics and coarse grid search (the maximum number of neurons in each layer for the baselines was set to be equal to the number that would yield the exact same number of total synaptic parameters as the ANGC -- we found, empirically, that simply dumping maximum capacity to the baseline DQNs did not yield their best performance, hence why we tuned until best performance was found).